chunky-dev/chunky-denoiser/README.md

 This is a plugin for [Chunky][chunky] that creates _Portable Float Map_ files (.pfm) for use with denoisers, e.g. [Intel Open Image Denoise][openimagedenoise].
 The plugin was compiled for and tested with Chunky 1.4.5 as well as Chunky 2.0-beta6.

+Please use chunky-denoiser-chunky1.jar for Chunky 1.X and **chunky-denoiser-chunky2.jar** for **Chunky 2.0beta** & Chunky builds obtained from http://chunkyupdate.lemaik.de/ which are labelled as **1.4.5-xxx-...** in the launcher.

 ## Installation
 Download the latest plugin release for your Chunky version from the [releases page](https://github.com/leMaik/chunky-denoiser/releases).
 In the Chunky Launcher, click on _Manage plugins_ and then on _Add_ and select the `.jar` file you just downloaded.
 Click on `Save` to store the updated configuration, then start Chunky as usual.